 If you’re starting from Boston, you’ll either have to get to Barnstable Airport in Hyannis or stick with Cape Air for flights from Boston’s Logan Airport.

-Lastly, if you’re really rolling in the dough, you can connect with BLADE to charter a flight from Boston to the Cape, Martha’s Vineyard, or Nantucket.
+Lastly, if you’re really rolling in the dough, you can connect with BLADE to charter a flight from Boston to the Cape or the islands.

 What’s the best way to get from Boston to Cape Cod?

-My opinion is that the ferry and train are the best ways to get from Boston to Cape Cod, Nantucket or Martha’s Vineyard.
+In my opinion, taking a ferry or train are the best ways to get from Boston to Cape Cod, Nantucket or Martha’s Vineyard.

-With either of these options, you’ll avoid the crazy South Shore traffic, thereby maximizing your vacation time and keeping stress levels low.
+With either of these options, you’ll avoid the epic South Shore traffic, thereby maximizing your vacation time and keeping stress levels low.